-State Civil Defence board
+1. State Civil Defense board

-The State Civil Defence Board operates under SPEC in emergency and has the following fluctions:
+The State Civil Defense Board operates under SPEC in emergency and has the following flections:

-- duties of civil defence in peace-time
+- duties of civil defense in peace-time

-- •quick dissemination of information on natural disaster warning and alarm operations
+- quick dissemination of information on natural disaster warning and alarm operations

-- Ocivil defence education and Training:
+- e, civil defense education and Training:

-The Civil Defence Board has a central organization u~ Ulaanbaatar, with units at the aimag (province) and sum (district) levels.
+The Civil Defense Board has a central organization u^{\sim} Ulaanbaatar, with units at the aimag (province) and sum (district) levels.